sammuelyee/docs/_tutorials/named_maps.md

 http://documentation.cartodb.com/api/v1/map/documentation@4f5962ec@44bf1af16551a08a46009653208ea6a8:1421261983620/{z}/{x}/{y}.png
 {% endhighlight %}

-We're going to use our new XYZ template in [Leaflet's](L.tileLayer()) method to create a map where the only layer is your named map data.
+We're going to use our new XYZ template in [Leaflet's](http://leafletjs.com) `L.tileLayer()` method to create a map where the only layer is your named map data.
 The use is pretty basic:

 {% highlight javascript %}
 function main() {